viridia/klendathu-v1/DesignNotes.md

   * Issue list
   * User list
   * Filtering and sorting?
-* How to sort by user?
-  * Option 1: Store references to users by user name.
-    (Might as well store labels by id while we are at it).
-  * Option 2: Store denorm usernames along with user ids.
-* Use TypeScript on the backend?
-* I think we're going to need tests for the graphql stuff, and the tests will probably need a real db.
+* I think we're going to need tests for the graphql stuff.
 * Flesh out issue details
-* Edit existing issue (with permissions for various fields).
+* Issue compose needs role checks on individual fields.
 * Should be able to comment on a bug without going to edit page.
 * Show issue change log
 * Custom suggest field / enter key support.